 What's a conscience!
 I'll tell ya!
 A conscience is that still small voice that people won't listen to.
 That's just the trouble with the world today...

 I think this sentence summarizes the whole movie pretty well.
-Disney's Pinocchio is about morality and the way human learns to separate right from wrong.
+Disney's Pinocchio is about morality and the way humans learns to separate right from wrong.
 Greatest power in the film is Gepetto's strong love and trust for Pinocchio.
 They don't have that much time to spend together.
 Quite early in the movie Honest John and his helper seduce Pinocchio to work for Stromboli and the world of theater and later to Pleasure Island.
 In the movie transformation to real boy is reward Pinocchio receives from well behavior.

 First scene where Pinocchio starts to understand Jiminy's words is the scene where Stromboli throws him in to the cage and threats to make fire woods out of him.
 When Blue Fairy arrives Pinocchio regrets his actions but is too ashamed to admit it, which is why his nose starts to grow.